Your browser does not support iframes.

-Although the group discussion topics for MBA range from current affairs, technologies, sports and education, majority of questions are based on current affairs.
-It is, therefore, recommended that students should always keep themselves updated on important and major events across national and international.
+Although the group discussion topics for MBA can range from current affairs, technologies, sports and education, majority of questions are based on current affairs.
+It is, therefore, recommended that the candidates are always updated on the important and major events across nation and world-wide.

-As per expert insights, the following can be the WAT and Group Discussion topics for MBA admission rounds:
+As per experts' insights, the following can be the WAT and Group Discussion topics for MBA admission rounds: